-Finding reliable money lenders in Singapore has been causing for worry because most of them turn out to be loan sharks and fraudsters.
+Finding reliable money lender in Singapore has been causing for worry because most of them turn out to be loan sharks and fraudsters.
 Unsuspecting customers will be charged high fees and interest rates on late loan repayments, or they will point out something minute in the contract and capitalize on it, to the detriment of the unsuspecting customer.

 Due to illegal money lender activity, the Ministry of Law took charge and cracked down on money lenders, enforcing rules and regulations that monitored their activities and greatly reduced fraud.
 The Ministry created a set of guidelines in 2015 that required money lenders to be licensed and verified and capped the amount of interest customers had to pay in loans.
 Still, customers may not be aware of these guidelines, so it will do you good to visit the website of the Ministry of Law and check out the list of licensed money lenders and the guidelines that protect you from fraud.